Boy, 10, drowns at Park Forest Aqua Center after hours

 PARK FOREST, Ill.
-(WLS) --A 10-year-old boy drowned at the Park Forest Aqua Center early Tuesday morning.
-Police in the south suburb are conducting a death investigation.
+(WLS) --A 10-year-old boy drowned in a pool at the Park Forest Aqua Center, where he was found early Tuesday -- hours after he went missing.

-Shortly before 4 a.m., officers were dispatched to the residence of a child who had been reported missing.
-The boy's relatives said he had been playing in the area of Central Park with friends.
+The family of Jaleel R. Drayton, of Park Forest, called police shortly before 4 a.m. after they could not find him.

-Police and family members searched the area on foot.
+Jaleel, whose nickname was Ducky, was last seen playing with friends near Central Park where police and family searched on foot.
 A relative spotted his clothing near a pool in the Aqua Center and alerted police.
 An officer scaled a fence, pulled the boy out of the pool and immediately performed CPR.

 Paramedics rushed the boy to Franciscan Health Olympia Fields, but he was later pronounced dead.
-His identity has not yet been released.
+It was not immediately clear when an autopsy would be performed.

+Jaleel was not a strong swimmer, his family said, and it was immediately unclear how he got into the pool area.

 The Illinois Crime Scene Investigation Unit responded to the scene to help Park Forest investigators process evidence.